Meghan and Harry's UK trip follows interview row

 But there will be a trip to Germany to support plans for next year's Invictus Games for injured veterans and they will make an appearance at the WellChild Awards, celebrating the achievements of seriously-ill children, which will be held in London on Thursday.

-The visit to the UK follows a blizzard of publicity surrounding Meghan's US interview with the New York magazine and the first episodes of her Spotify podcast series.
+The visit to the UK follows a blizzard of publicity surrounding Meghan's US interview with New York magazine The Cut and the first episodes of her Spotify podcast series.

 Prince Harry has also been involved in a legal wrangle over the level of security provided to him and his family when visiting the UK.
 The prospect of a tell-all memoir from the prince also hovers in the background.